 Why does this role become critical when scaling mobile UA?

 At small scale (under $500K monthly spend), you can get away with ad hoc creative testing.
 At scale ($2M-10M monthly), you need someone managing 50-200 concurrent tests across multiple networks, cohorts, and verticals.
-Without a strategist, you'll produce thousands of creatives that perform identically or worse.
+Without a strategist, you’ll produce thousands of creatives that perform identically or worse—and creative fatigue will measurably degrade performance within weeks.

-We've tracked this across dozens of clients.
-Teams without creative strategists waste 30-40% of production budget on creatives that never move the needle.
-Teams with dedicated strategists see 15-20% lower cost per install because they're testing higher-quality hypotheses.
+In our experience working across dozens of clients, teams without creative strategists commonly waste a significant share of production budget on creatives that never move the needle.
+Teams with dedicated strategists tend to see meaningfully lower cost per install because they're testing higher-quality hypotheses.

 - Prevents creative fatigue by rotating winners strategically